 Elevation: 12,065 ft

-Route information for this 12er peak is found on pages 277 to 278.
+Climbing and access information for this peak is on Pages 277-278 of the book.
 Also see Wes Collin’s article on The Lost River Traverse in the Climbing History section.

 Mount Idaho is located in the Lost River Mountain Range in the Challis National Forest.
-One of nine Idaho 12ers, Mount Idaho at 12,065 feet is the 7th highest summit.
-I climbed the peak via its West Ridge/Southwest Face route, and it was undoubtedly not only one of my favorite Idaho climbs but one of my favorite climbs anywhere.
+One of nine Idaho 12ers, Mount Idaho at 12,065 feet is the 7th-highest summit.
+I climbed the peak via its West Ridge/Southwest Face route, and it is undoubtedly not only one of my favorite Idaho climbs but one of my favorite climbs anywhere.

-The route is a classic scramble on a big peak with a short knifed edged ridge, ledges and gullies.
+The route is a classic scramble on a big peak with a short knife-edged ridge, ledges, and gullies.
 Below you will find photos of this route and then route information for two new technical routes: (1) Mount Idaho East Face – Mountaineer’s Route – III 5.8 (FA) Kevin Hansen and Wes Collins, and (2) Mount Idaho East Face Direct – III 5.10c (FA) Kevin Hansen and Cory Harrelson.
+USGS Elkhorn Creek

 West Ridge/Southwest Face, Class 3